Powered by MOMENTUM MEDIA

 Around two-thirds of domestic students said the accounting profession has a promising future, while 61 per cent said the accounting profession has a high status.

-However, the study found that many auditing students become "less positive and somewhat disillusioned about continuing their careers" once they actually enter and experience working life.
+However, the study found that many auditing students become "less positive and somewhat disillusioned about continuing their careers" once they enter and experience working life.

 "Our observation is that the major perceived contributor to that disillusionment is due to the perceived unfavourable working conditions and corresponding remuneration of graduates," the research paper said.